 Kraken Withdrawal fees

 Kraken charges a withdrawal fee amounting to 0.0005 when you withdraw BTC.
-This fee is below the industry average and also constitutes a competitive advantage against the majority of other top crypto exchanges in the market.
+This fee is below the industry average (being around 0.0008 BTC per withdrawal).

 Kraken offers wire transfer as a deposit method, but you can’t deposit via credit card.
 This of course negative news to you if you would prefer to use your credit card for any reason.
 However, as the exchange accepts deposit of fiat currencies at all, it distinguishes itself from many other exchanges that only allows deposits in crypto.

 The security score of this exchange is an A-, when doing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is far above the average when it comes to the exchanges that we list and very impressive.

 There are only a few exchanges that – like the above exchange – receive Mozilla Observatory-scores of B or higher.
 The list below includes a few such exchanges with strong security scores: